Updated on March 6, 2023

 Know your divorce priorities and let them guide you.
 Not every divorce matter carries the same weight for you personally, and when you recognize which issues take precedence, you will be in a far better position to negotiate effectively.

-If your divorce is too emotionally painful for you and your divorcing spouse to negotiate with one another effectively, allow your respective divorce attorneys to do so on behalf of each of you.
+If your divorce is too emotionally painful for you and your divorcing spouse to negotiate with one another effectively, allow your respective divorce attorneys to negotiate on your behalf.

-If you and your divorcing spouse hit a snag and cannot move negotiations forward, remember that there are alternative dispute resolution (ADR) options, including mediation, available to you.
+If you and your divorcing spouse hit a snag and cannot move negotiations forward, remember that alternative dispute resolution (ADR) options, including mediation, are available to you.

 Base your divorce decisions on the facts involved – instead of on your emotional reactions.
 Your divorce attorney will help you make the right decisions for you.

-It’s important to note here that if your soon-to-be-ex chooses to make your divorce as contentious as he or she possibly can, fair and effective negotiations are very likely out of the question, and proceeding to court might be your best option.
+It’s important to note here that if your soon-to-be-ex chooses to make your divorce as contentious as possible, fair and effective negotiations are very likely out of the question, and proceeding to court might be your best option.